Fall 2024 Webinars

 • A.I.
 Assignments and Assessments -- November 12

-The series, which originally ran in June 2024, has been updated and will include practice with the latest tools.
+The series, which originally ran in June 2024, was updated to include practice with the latest tools.

 Image